outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - understanding/sympathy
             - giving them a chance/benefit of the doubt
             - trust
+            - extended examples:
-            - extended example: setting a trap so they break something then forgiving them
+              - setting a trap so they break something then forgiving them
+              - stories to demonstrate their personhood & trigger your social urges to give them more opportunities to connect
+      - distortion
+        - example: portraying a likelihood that is non-extreme as extreme

+      - filler speech associated with good communicators
+        - checking their understanding
+        - repetition

-      - association:
+      - association
         - associate the product with things they like or that everyone likes
         - includes attributes like a personality trait (only adventurous people buy it)

-      - relatability:
+      - relatability
         - analogies based on their life given the information theyve told you

+      - emotional state
-      - emotional state (fear of a negative event that the product could prevent)
+        - fear of a negative event that the product could prevent

       - adjacent to an invalidating state (soon wont need the product)

+      - as a neural network, persuasion algorithms can be used to 'sell' a different label to a network

+    - creativity nn: switch structure, abstraction, type, attribute, function, direction (like how random jokes come from a totally different direction but still have an intersection)

     - intent analysis computation example: function design for a particular intent